rizinorg/book/src/analysis/code_analysis.md

 ### Reference control

 The most crucial options that change the analysis results drastically.
-Sometimes some can be disabled to save the time and memory when analyzing big binaries.
+Sometimes some can be disabled to save time and memory when analyzing big binaries.

 - `analysis.jmp.ref` - to allow references creation for unconditional jumps
 - `analysis.jmp.cref` - same, but for conditional jumps